Alert! "Invisible" Doors OpenedFocus on what is being more exploited

 What can Fluid Attacks do for you?

-Fluid Attacks focuses on attacking systems continuously
+Fluid Attacks focuses on attacking systems

-for proactive defense.
+continuously for proactive

-Our tests are performed constantly,
+defense.
+Our tests are performed constantly, considering the changes

 We aim to find all vulnerabilities that exist across the software development lifecycle.
 Yes, we can start checking for vulnerabilities right away when you have just begun developing your software.
 We employ several techniques like static code review, looking for coding practices that inject vulnerabilities, and dynamic penetration testing over deployed applications and infrastructure.
 In this last scenario, the interaction between infrastructure and application might lead to other vulnerabilities not visible in the source code.
 Thus, it is a comprehensive approach.